Interview by Meritxell Rosell

 It’s one of our unspoken goals.
 Also, if we had done Phonetics in Berlin or London, it would be just another experimental/digital/technological/music festival.
 At least, it seems like we are bringing something fresh to the city.
 So it feels right.

-What makes Phonetics different from other festivals that are bringing as well together sound, technology and digital culture?
+What makes Phonetics different from other festivals that bring sound, technology and digital culture together?

 As we elaborated on the project, something became very clear.
 We didn’t want to book an artist for him to play the same show he has played 10 times in a row, take his check and leave.
 We wanted to create a festival nourishing for the audience but also for the artists.
 That is why we put in place this residency topped with creative constraints.
 Everything presented during the festival has to be imagined and crafted during the residency.